 In August of 2015, the first new program was introduced: the “Stand Alone” RN program.
 In the Stand Alone program, the student will complete an associate degree and be eligible for the NCLEX-RN.
 This is a five-term program.

 For those who are interested in becoming an LPN, the DMACC Nursing Program will be offering a Practical Nursing program in the future.
-The anticipated Practical Nursing program start date is Fall Term of 2016 on the Boone Campus.
-The PN program will then be expanded to other campuses in the Spring Term of 2017.
+The anticipated Practical Nursing program will most likely be offered on the Boone Campus.
+More information will be available at a later date as to when applications will be accepted for the DMACC Practical Nursing program.

 For those who currently have LPN status and would like to return to school to become an RN, the DMACC Nursing Program is currently developing new programming.
-It is anticipated that an LPN to RN program will be available in the Spring Term of 2017.
+Information on the anticipated LPN to RN program will be available at a later date.

 The Associate Degree Nursing Program is approved by the Iowa Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing, Inc.